coderefinery/manuals/lesson-contribution.md

 All our lesson materials are written in Markdown using fairly normal Sphinx, like how we teach, with a few extras from our own [Sphinx lesson](https://github.com/coderefinery/sphinx-lesson/) extension.

+## The broad development process

+Our lessons are continually in use as a reference (and sometimes taught by others), but it's OK if they continually evolve.
+A few times a year our self-hosted big courses happen: during these times, there is rapid development.
+Usually, we try to limit to incremental changes during routine times.
+Every so often, there is a period of big updates, where we'll look at all the accumulated bigger suggestions, the current state of the art, and what's needed, plan out a new lesson, and then implement it in time for the next course.
+A few lessons each year may get this treatment at most.

 ## How you can contribute

 There are three ways to contribute, ordered from the easiest to the most demanding one: